zosxang/nginx-rtmp-module/README.md

 ## nginx-rtmp-module

- forked from https://github.com/sergey-dryabzhinsky/ which was the most up to date version. re-add the possibility to have variant in dash like in this configuration
+ Forked from https://github.com/sergey-dryabzhinsky/ which was the most up to date version.

+ - add the possibility to have dash variant like in HLS (show below configuration, using ffmpeg to trancode in 3 variants)
+ - add the support of inband scte event, from rtmp AMF event to dash (InbandEvent in manifest and emsg box in mp4 fragment)

      rtmp {
         server {